eyasgaming/match_widget/README.md

 # Limitations
 1. This will only work for 1x2 matches.
 It wont work for other markets or sports.
 1. You specify the league name above the web component.

+# Testing
+New merges to main will be deployed to https://wonderful-plant-00df5e403.3.azurestaticapps.net/